What is skinning?

 So, yeah, skinning is a process that we have a skeleton, skin, and a function used for binding the skin meshes to the skeleton.
 Using skinning, we can deform/animate any objects such as virtual characters or clothes.

-Skeleton is simply tree structure of joints/bones.
+Skeleton is simply a tree structure of joints/bones.
 It is a hierarchical structure, and collection of joints/bones.
-Using skeleton, we manipulate skin and other geometric data.
+Using skeleton, we manipulate the skin and other geometric data.
 We pose the skeleton at each frame of the animation, bound the skin, and render the characters, clothes, or any deforming objects.

 Joints and Bones

 Joints allow movement within the skeleton.
-They includes transformations which generally include rotation plus translation matrices.
+They include transformations which generally include rotation plus translation matrices.
 These matrices are used to apply the animation to the skeleton.
 At each frame, each related transformation matrix is applied to the joints for posing the skeleton.

 Bones are generally used as a synonym for joints but, I think the best way to define bones is thinking them as the link between joints such as a joint and its parent.

 Generally, we do not render joints or bones.
-We need them just for defining movement of the skeleton, and calculating new position of the vertices.
+We need them just for defining movement of the skeleton, and calculating the new position of the vertices.